Are you looking for a simple WordPress theme that offers a simple, clean, and effective design for any website?

 Minshop costs $59 for the theme or $89 for theme plus images.

 Opinion of Minshop

 Minshop is a good simple WordPress theme and works well as a store.
 We don’t think those fonts work but they could be changed in under a minute.

-Charitas Pro is another template that has a bold header but turns into a simple WordPress theme once you’re past it.
-This is a charity theme and uses modern san serif fonts, lots of white space and bold contrasting colours to make its message clear.
+Charitas Pro is another template that has a bold header but turns into an easy-to-use simple WordPress theme once you’re past it.
+This is a charity WordPress theme and uses modern san serif fonts, lots of white space and bold contrasting colours to make its message clear.

 It’s a well thought-out design with a selection of predefined page types that reflect the core design.
 We think it stands out for all the right reasons and thoroughly recommend it.

 Pros of Charitas Pro:

 - Uses page layout well

 - Has all the characteristics you expect to see on a charity website

 - Additional page layouts already designed